Southeast Alaska

-Southeast Alaska, often abbreviated to Southeast or Southeastern, and sometimes called the Alaska(n) Panhandle, is the southeastern portion of the U.S. state of Alaska, bordered to the east and north by the northern half of the Canadian province of British Columbia (and a small part the Yukon Territory).
-The majority of Southeast Alaska's area is part of the Tongass National Forest, the United States' largest national forest.
+Southeast Alaska, often abbreviated to southeast or southeastern, and sometimes called the Alaska(n) panhandle, is the southeastern portion of the U.S. state of Alaska, bordered to the east and north by the northern half of the Canadian province of British Columbia (and a small part of Yukon).
+The majority of southeast Alaska is situated in Tlingit Aaní, much of which is part of the Tongass National Forest, the United States' largest national forest.
 In many places, the international border runs along the crest of the Boundary Ranges of the Coast Mountains (see Alaska boundary dispute).
 The region is noted for its scenery and mild, rainy climate.

 The largest cities in the region are Juneau, Sitka, and Ketchikan.
 This region is also home to Hyder, the easternmost town in Alaska.

 Geography

 Southeast Alaska has a land area of 35138 sqmi, comprising much of the Alexander Archipelago.
 The largest islands are, from North to South, Chichagof Island, Admiralty Island, Baranof Island, Kupreanof Island, Revillagigedo Island and Prince of Wales Island.
-Major bodies of water of Southeast Alaska include Glacier Bay, Lynn Canal, Icy Strait, Chatham Strait, Stephens Passage, Frederick Sound, Sumner Strait, and Clarence Strait.
+Major bodies of water of southeast Alaska include Glacier Bay, Lynn Canal, Icy Strait, Chatham Strait, Stephens Passage, Frederick Sound, Sumner Strait, and Clarence Strait.

 The archipelago is the northern terminus of the Inside Passage, a protected waterway of convoluted passages between islands and fjords, beginning in Puget Sound in Washington state.
 This was an important travel corridor for Tlingit, Haida, and Tsimshian Native peoples, as well as gold-rush era steamships.
 In modern times it is an important route for Alaska Marine Highway ferries as well as cruise ships.

 Demographics

-Southeast Alaska is composed of seven entire boroughs and two census areas, in addition to the portion of the Yakutat Borough lying east of 141° West longitude.
+Southeast Alaska includes seven entire boroughs and two census areas, in addition to the portion of the Yakutat Borough lying east of 141° West longitude.
 Although it has only 6.14 percent of Alaska's land area, it is larger than the state of Maine, and almost as large as the state of Indiana.
-The Southeast Alaskan coast is roughly as long as the west coast of Canada.
+The southeast Alaskan coast is roughly as long as the west coast of Canada.

-The 2010 census population of Southeast Alaska was 71,616 inhabitants, representing approximately 10% of the state's total population.
-About 45% of residents in the Southeast Alaska region were concentrated in the city of Juneau, the state capital.
-As of 2018, the number of settlements in Southeast Alaska that have a population of at least 1,000 people has grown to nine.
+The 2010 census population of southeast Alaska was 71,616 inhabitants, representing approximately 10% of the state's total population.
+About 45% of residents in the southeast Alaska region were concentrated in the city of Juneau, the state capital.
+As of 2018, the number of settlements in southeast Alaska that have a population of at least 1,000 people has grown to nine.